sjoerdvankreel/firefly-synth/manual.md

 * Editor context menu: allows to control snap-x and snap-y values and open/close external editor.
 * Drag points around to define the curve.
 Slopes and Y points are always draggable.
 Width is only draggable when snap-x is off.
 * External editor is resizable and synced with inline editor.
+* Right-click or ESC to close external editor.

 ### Snap-to-grid